skip to Main Content

 Equally important is teaching your child how to use a credit card wisely.

 It’s amazing how much a credit card can help you when used correctly—and how much it can hurt you when misused.
-At Dupaco, we take this very seriously when we help our members open a credit card, because we want to put everybody in a solid financial position.

 Talk about the importance of paying off the balance in full and on time every month.
 It’s easy to get caught up in minimum payments, which will negatively impact your score.